More than 2 mln U.S. school kids report using e-cigarettes this year - CDC study | Technology

 More than 2 mln U.S. school kids report using e-cigarettes this year - CDC study

-An estimated 2.06 million U.S. middle and high school students are using electronic-cigarettes with Juul and Vuse among the most popular products, according to data from a 2021 survey analyzed by health officials.
-The data, published on Thursday in the U.S. Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report, showed the use of the potentially addictive nicotine devices may have declined from 3.6 million students in 2020.
+An estimated 2.06 million U.S. middle and high school students are using electronic-cigarettes with Puff Bar, Vuse and Juul among the most popular products, according to data from a 2021 survey analyzed by health officials.

-An estimated 2.06 million U.S. middle and high school students are using electronic cigarettes with Juul and Vuse among the most popular products, according to data from a 2021 survey analyzed by health officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)